 Practice B, however, has an online quote calculator on their site, the client quickly fills in their information and gets a tailored, and instant quote including the accurate fees and disbursement costs for their specific property.
 The calculator also asks for contact details for the client.

 Once the quote has been generated an email is automatically sent to the prospective client to remind them of the quote, it also has a button at the bottom of the email.
 The button tells them that if they are happy with the quote they can get moving instantly.

 Not wanting to wait around for Monday morning the client chooses Practice B and presses the button.
 The button takes them to an instruction form website, they fill in all the information needed, and once completed an automatic email is sent thanking them and also giving them the option to upload copies of their proof of ID via an online portal, they elect to do so.

 All without you or your staff having to spend any time on this, showing the value of automation and self-serve capabilities.
-All data provided is stored within the case management system, allowing to pull that data through to various documents or forms where needed.
+All data provided is stored within the case management system, allowing to pull that data through to various documents, precdents or forms from your precedent bank.